 Filing a confirmation statement for a dormant company is essential, even for a company that will never actually trade.
 Any changes to the information in the confirmation statement must be highlighted to Companies House as quickly as possible and updated on the following years' statement.

 How can I change my dormant company to active?

 If you make your dormant company active, you have to inform HMRC within 3 months.
 For companies that have traded before, sign in to your HMRC account and register the company as ‘active’ for Corporation Tax.
 If the company has never traded, you will have to register for Corporation Tax online.
 You will need your company’s Unique Taxpayer Reference, in both situations.

 How can I make my active company dormant?

 You may find making your company dormant better than closing it down after it has ceased trading.
 To do this, you need to contact the Corporation Tax Office in writing to inform them that it is now dormant.
 After completing the necessary paperwork sent to you, your company will be officially considered dormant.

-If the company was VAT registered, you must tell HMRC that you have ceased to make VAT taxable goods or supplies, and that you wish to cancel this registration.
+If the company was VAT registered, you must tell HMRC that you have ceased to make VAT taxable goods or supplies and that you wish to cancel this registration.
 You should do this within 30 days of your company becoming dormant, this can be carried out online, or by post using the VAT 7 form.
-HMRC will then send confirmation in writing and you will be required to file a final VAT Return and pay any VAT due.
+HMRC will then send a confirmation in writing and you will be required to file a final VAT Return and pay any VAT due.

 What are the banking requirements for a dormant company?

-Active companies require business bank accounts, however dormant companies do not.
+Active companies require business bank accounts, however, dormant companies do not.
 If you make your company dormant, it is best to close any bank accounts relating to the company to ensure no activity can occur, taking your company out of dormant status.